Universal K-matrices for quantum Kac-Moody algebras: Universal K-matrices

-In this section we define the standard k--matrix and derive its key properties as straightforward consequences of the results from Section \ref{s:quasiK} on the quasi--k--matrix.
-A further modification in terms of a multiplicative difference of two modified diagrammatic half--balances, corresponding to a compatible pair of generalized Satake diagrams, yields a rich theory of new modified k--matrices.
+In this section, we introduce the {\em standard} universal K-matrix and derive its key properties.
+A further modification in terms of a multiplicative difference of two modified diagrammatic half-balances, corresponding to a pair of generalized Satake diagrams, yields a rich theory of new {\em modified} universal K-matrices.
 Among those, in special cases, certain choices are more convenient or natural than others.
-In particular, when the two diagrams coincide, this yields a natural, yet surprising, interpretation of the quasi--k--matrix as a modified k--matrix.
-For quantum groups of finite type, this allows to recove in Section \ref{sec:GSatmin:finite} Balagovi\'c--Kolb universal k--matrices and their formalism.
-In Section \ref{s:affine}, we shall outline the consequences of this approach in affine type.\\
+In particular, when the two diagrams coincide, this yields a natural interpretation of the quasi-K-matrix as a universal K-matrix.
+For quantum groups of finite type, this recovers the Balagovi\'c-Kolb universal K-matrix and their formalism (cf.~Section \ref{sec:GSatmin:finite}).
+In Section \ref{s:affine}, we shall outline the applications of this approach in the theory of quantum affine algebras.\\